protocolbuffers/protobuf/php/README.md

 * Map fields may not be garbage-collected if there is cycle reference.
 * No debug information for messages in c extension.
 * HHVM not tested.
-* C extension not tested on windows, mac, php 7.0.
+* C extension not tested on windows, mac.
 * Message name cannot be Empty.

 ## Development